Jense5/mp3-downloader/README.md

 If it does somehow not run as desired, run it in `--verbose` mode.

 This tool is still in beta, please report bugs as fast as possible.
-Checkout [NodeJS Music Editor](https://github.com/Jense5/NodeJS-Music-Editor) to edit & download ID3s for the downloaded tracks.
-I will combine these two when I find the time.

 ### License